Roewe Marvel X

-The Roewe Marvel X is an electric compact crossover SUVs manufactured by the Chinese manufacturer SAIC Group under the Roewe brand.
+The Roewe Marvel X is an electric mid-size crossover SUV manufactured by the Chinese manufacturer SAIC Group under the Roewe brand.
 The Roewe Marvel X was launched in 2018 and was positioned above the Roewe RX5, and below the Roewe RX8.
 A revised version is marketed under separate brand Rising Auto as the Rising Marvel R, which is sold in left-hand drive European market as the MG Marvel R.

 The Marvel R is positioned as part of the R-Line, which is a premium NEV sub-brand of Roewe by SAIC and is represented by the "R" logo.

 Roewe Marvel X

 The Roewe Marvel X is the production version of the Vision E Concept, that debuted in April 2017, during the 2017 Shanghai Auto Show.
 The Roewe Marvel X crossover comes in two versions, in rear wheel drive and all wheel drive.

 For the all-wheel-drive model, the front axle has an electric motor with the peak power of 85 kW, and peak torque of 255 Nm, while the rear axle consists of two electric motors, with a combined peak power of 137 kW, and peak torque of 410 Nm, adding up to a total of 302 hp and 665 Nm of torque for the all-wheel-drive model.
 As for the driving performance, SAIC claims the top speed of 180 km/h.

-Power of the Marvel X comes from a 52.5kWh lithium ion battery.
+Power of the Marvel X comes from a 52.5 kWh lithium-ion battery.
 The battery takes 8.5 hours to charge on an AC charger, but a DC fast charger can charge the battery up to 85% in under 40 minutes.
 A kinetic energy recovery system is installed to improve range.
 The Marvel X electric range can reach up to 370 km for the RWD model and 403 km for the AWD model when driven conservatively.